-- 2.1 This Policy applies to "Workers" which includes all employees of the College as well as: - employees of contractors working for the College, for example, agency staff or builders, - employees of suppliers, - voluntary workers working with the College, - Former employees of the College. - 2.2 Other policies and procedures linked to this Policy include: - Financial Regulations including the Anti-Bribery Policy - Safeguarding, Child Protection and Prevent Policy - Complaints procedures
+- 2.1 This Policy applies to "Workers" which includes all employees of the College as well as: - College-employed apprentices - employees of contractors working for the College, for example, agency staff or builders, - employees of suppliers, - voluntary workers working with the College, - Former employees of the College. - 2.2 Other policies and procedures linked to this Policy include: - Financial Regulations including the Anti-Bribery Policy and Gifts & Hospitality Policy - Fraud Policy and Response Plan - Safeguarding, Child Protection and Prevent Policy - Complaints procedures - 2.3 Confidential and independent advice is available from Protect (https://protect-advice.org.uk/ or call 0203 117 2520).